OstermD/EAIK/README.md

     for pose in poses:
         ik_solutions = bot.IK(pose)

-        # Print Forward kinematics for all solutions
+        # Print forward kinematics for all solutions
         for Q in ik_solutions.Q:
             pose_fwd = bot.fwdKin(Q)
             print(pose_fwd)